itsidohirsh/do-compiler/README.md

 # Do Compiler
-The Do Language Compiler 💡🧐
+The Do Programming Language Compiler 💡🧐

 In the project's directory you can find the `do.exe` executable, the Do Language Compiler for Windows!